Which Structure Is Right For Your Start-Up?

 How Bennett Griffin Solicitors can help with company formation and setup

 The choices you make at the beginning on how to structure your business can be significant to its long-term growth.
 Our lawyers can provide you with clear, concise advice as to which structure would be most advantageous to your business and assist you with the legalities of setting it up.
 This includes drafting Partnership and Shareholder Agreements and articles of association.

-Bennett Griffin are award-winning solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Our specialist solicitors can provide expert advice on company structures.
 Please contact us on 01903 229 999 or by email at firstname.lastname@example.org for more information.